Sabri-Simo/awesomeProject/README.md

 ## Overview

-This project is a web application built using Go and React.
+This project is a web application built using Go.
 The backend is developed with Go, using the Gin framework for routing and GORM for ORM.

 ## Features